 Step 3: Pay your important costs first

-Step 4: Do a written budget
+Step 4: Write a budget

 Knowing what expenses you need to pay over the course of a year helps to ensure that you have savings put aside for those big occasional costs (such as car registration and insurances).

 This way, you can try to prevent being caught short.
 Give Canstar’s budget planning calculator a try.

 There are also free resources available that can help you set your financial goals.
 While it’s common to start a new year with gusto and determination to be smarter with your money, maintaining this enthusiasm throughout the year can be challenging.
 Using tools, such as the Ministry of Social Development’s financial goal setter, can help to keep you on track.

 Step 5: Minimise the interest on your debt

 If you have a large credit card debt, chances are the cost of your credit card interest is also high.

 One option to deal with credit card debt is to sign up for a balance transfer deal.
 This is when you transfer your credit card debt to a new credit card.
 Often, you can get competitive interest rates by using this debt management strategy.
 Just watch out, though.
 Generally, this lower rate will only apply for existing debt, not for any new purchases you make on that credit card.
 Also, the low interest rate will be set for a fixed period.
 After that ends, the interest rate will often revert to a considerably higher level.
 So you want to make sure you smash as much debt as possible while the rate is low.
 Before signing up to any balance transfer credit card, read the fine print carefully.

 Whether you switch credit cards or not, set up a regular repayment plan to pay off your debt as soon as possible.